FallenDev/Chaos-Network/README.md

 ## Authors

-Chaos: Is a project developed by [Sichi](https://github.com/Sichii) - Currently Zolian runs ontop of [Chaos Networking Layer](https://github.com/Sichii/Chaos-Server)
+Chaos: Is a project developed by [Sichi](https://github.com/Sichii) - Zolian runs on the [Chaos Networking Layer](https://github.com/Sichii/Chaos-Server)

 ## Financial
 Zolian is a fair-use project and accepts zero compensations of any kind